racmanuel/ar-model-viewer-for-woocommerce/README.txt

 - **Stay Ahead of the Competition**: Stand out in the eCommerce market by integrating innovative AR technology into your store.
 - **Easy to Use**: No advanced technical skills required; integrate and manage 3D models effortlessly.
 - **Flexible and Scalable**: Works perfectly for both small and large eCommerce businesses with WooCommerce.
-- **Free Credits for AI Features**: Start with 200 free credits per month to explore the potential of AI-powered 3D model generation.
 - **Seamless Integration**: Compatible with most WordPress themes and plugins, ensuring a smooth setup.

 ### Pro Version 🚀